umeboshi2/freelawmachine/README.md

   `vagrant up`

-   And the base box will be pulled down from it's hosted location, installed into VirtualBox, started, and last-mile provisioning steps will take place.  _This now includes cloning the latest copy of CourtListener for you!_
+   And the base box will be pulled down from its hosted location, installed into VirtualBox, started, and last-mile provisioning steps will take place.  _This now includes cloning the latest copy of CourtListener for you!_

 5. Now to log into the box...it's a simple: